hiibolt/niu-metis-documentation/src/chapter_2_2.md

 Such is the power of graphical programming!

 ## Launching a CUDA Program with PBS
-For the most part, the `run.pbs` file will look the same to the version from the previous chapter.
+For the most part, the `run.pbs` file will look similar to the version from the previous chapter.

 Create a `run.pbs` file with the following contents:
 ```bash